vyong/CIS4800a4/README.txt

 ***********************
 Running the program(s)
 ***********************
-to run the program, after compiling (see Compilation), type './a4 <filename>', and the program will execute. typing 'make run' will execute test program.
+to run the program, after compiling (see Compilation), type './a4 <filename>', and the program will execute. typing 'make run' will execute test program one.
+Typing 'make run2' will run the second example.

 *******************************
 Academic Integrity Pledge